ONSdigital/sdg_data_updates/5-6-1/5-6-1_README.md

 In particular:
 	- Prior to 2020/21 the local authority tab is called 'Table 17', but from 2020/21 onwards it is 'Table 17a', so check the tab names haven't changed
 	- Check that values being read in are thousands not percentages
-	- Check the foot notes for 'Other methods', the totals are are different depending on whether age or local authority data
+	- Check the foot notes for 'Other methods', the totals are different depending on whether age or local authority data

 ### Examples

 ### USER INSTRUCTIONS (SDG DATA TEAM)
-1) Save the most recent data from [Sexual and Reproductive Health Services (Contraception): https://digital.nhs.uk/data-and-information/publications/statistical/sexual-and-reproductive-health-services] as a .xlsx file in Z:\Data Collection and Reporting\Jemalex\sdg_data_updates\5-6-1
+1) Save the most recent data from [Sexual and Reproductive Health Services (Contraception): https://digital.nhs.uk/data-and-information/publications/statistical/sexual-and-reproductive-health-services] as a .xlsx file in Z:\Data Collection and Reporting\Jemalex\sdg_data_updates\5-6-1\Input.
+Ensure in the format “srh-serv-eng-21-22-tab.xlsx”.
 2) Open RStudio
 3) Go to File > Open Project, and open sdg_data_updates.Rproj.
 It may take a few minutes to load, please be patient.
 4) update_indicator_main.R should open.
 If it doesnt go to File > Open File, and open it.